lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

 The `create` function is now finished.
-To complete the `VkPipeline` struct we just need to define a `cleanup` function method for destroying the resources:
+To complete the `VkPipeline` struct we just need to define a `cleanup` function for destroying the
+resources:

 ```zig
 pub const VkPipeline = struct {